Whatsapp | Call Now +966 82 52 321

 Architecture

-The current building features contemporary Islamic architecture, characterized by a distinct minaret, air conditioning, and excellent facilities for Wudu (ablution).
+The current building features contemporary Islamic architecture, including a distinct minaret, air conditioning, and excellent Wudu (ablution) facilities.

 An Active Place of Worship